 The two implementations have similar performance!
 We won’t explain the benchmark code here because the point is not to prove that the two versions are equivalent but to get a general sense of how these two implementations compare performance-wise.

 For a more comprehensive benchmark, you should check using various texts of various sizes as the contents, different words and words of different lengths as the query, and all kinds of other variations.
-The point is this: iterators, although a high-level abstraction, get compiled down to roughly the same code as if you’d written the lower-level code yourself.
+The point is this: Iterators, although a high-level abstraction, get compiled down to roughly the same code as if you’d written the lower-level code yourself.
 Iterators are one of Rust’s zero-cost abstractions, by which we mean that using the abstraction imposes no additional runtime overhead.
-This is analogous to how Bjarne Stroustrup, the original designer and implementor of C++, defines zero-overhead in “Foundations of C++” (2012):
+This is analogous to how Bjarne Stroustrup, the original designer and implementor of C++, defines zero-overhead in his 2012 ETAPS keynote presentation “Foundations of C++”:

 In general, C++ implementations obey the zero-overhead principle: What you don’t use, you don’t pay for.
 And further: What you do use, you couldn’t hand code any better.